XOR-LIFE/node-production/README.md

 ## 3- Install Nginx

-There are several ways to install node.js
+There are several ways to install NGINX

  **1. Ubuntu Packages:**
 Again, Not recommended at all because Ubuntu sucks at keeping their packages updated.